Retain your running fitness with this simple exercise.

 Luckily, this year I found a simple exercise that I believe helps answer this question.

-In February, I came down with tendinitis in my knee.
-To maintain my cardiovascular fitness, I continued to cross train with bike rides, stairmaster workouts and hours in the pool.
+A few years ago, I came down with tendinitis in my knee.
+To maintain my cardiovascular fitness, I continued to cross-train with bike rides, stairmaster workouts, and hours in the pool.

 But to help me maintain my eccentric strength—my ability to handle pounding—my coach suggested an exercise that requires a step stool and some weights.
 (Be sure to consult your doctor or physical therapist before you try any weight training exercise while you’re injured.)
 Holding 20 pounds—I weigh 120 pounds, so adjust accordingly—I would step up on to the stool and slowly rise all the way onto my five toes, using my glute, quad, hamstring and calf to propel me upward.
 You want to step up slow enough so that you activate all of the muscles involved in stepping up—if you cheat and pop up too quickly or use your other leg to assist you, you won’t get everything you can out of the exercise.
 Then, I would lower myself down even more slowly—counting to four as I did so—until my knee was as close to 90 degrees as I could manage.